victoyyc/DATA-310/feb17_informal_response.md

 ![](pool.png)

 Pooling reduces irrelevant information in the image so that the relevant features can be further emphasized.
-This pooling filter takes the four neighbors of each pixel, find the largest pixel and extract that pixel into the output image.
+This pooling filter takes iterates over all the pixels, taking every other one, and find the largest pixel among itself and its three neighbors.
+It creates a new array that is half the size of the input image, and extract that largest pixel into the output array.
 The method results in reduced size.